Rosalia-Labs/sensos-server/docs/qemu-testing.md

 - API: `127.0.0.1:18765 -> guest:8765`
 - registry: `127.0.0.1:15000 -> guest:5000`

-That makes two-VM testing practical:
+This makes two-VM testing practical:

 1. Run the server VM with this helper.
 2. Run the client VM with the client helper.